Teaching English in Spain: Living in Spain

 Bicycle

-With more people around the world being more concerned about the environment and rising fuel prices, the option of riding a bike to get around seems appealing to many.
-Riding a bike through the streets of cities like Madrid and Barcelona is an excellent way to learn about a Spanish city.
-Many bicycle enthusiasts travel to Spain to ride their bike through the various regions.
+As demand increases for environmentally-friendly transportation options, riding a bicycle to get around in Spain remains a popular choice.
+Riding a bike through the streets of cities like Madrid and Barcelona is an excellent way to learn about them.
+Many bicycle enthusiasts travel to Spain to tour through the various regions.

 Some Spanish bicycling laws include: